williamsandrew/docker/docs/sources/use/networking.rst

 for this purpose.
 When the Docker daemon starts it :

 - creates the ``docker0`` bridge if not present
-- searches for an IP address range which doesn't overlap with an existing route
+- searches for an IP address range which doesn't overlap with an existing route.
+For IPv6 it generates a network of Unique Local Addresses (ULAs)
-- picks an IP in the selected range
+- picks an IP in the selected ranges
-- assigns this IP to the ``docker0`` bridge
+- assigns those IPs to the ``docker0`` bridge

 .. code-block:: bash